TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 This Python Flask implementation in `main.py`

 1. Imports all dependencies required for the whole project.
 2. Sets up CSRFProtect to provide asynchronous keys that protect the app from a CSRF attack.
-Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen.)
+Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen).
-3. Define a secure Content Secure Policy (CSP) head
+3. Define a secure Content Secure Policy (CSP) head.
-4. Configures the flask APP
+4. Configures the Flask app.
-5. Redirects the /index.html to the domain root for a consistent user experience
+5. Redirect /index.html to the domain root for a consistent user experience.
 6. Renders the index.html for a GET app route.

 ```python